silentorb/marloth-kotlin/doc/design/holistic-compositional-rpg-systems.md

 ### Dungeons and Dragons

 * D&D is composed of many systems
-* These systems have minimal relationships with each other
+* These systems are non-orthogonal
 * These systems allow for minimal composition

 ### The Example of Lock Picking